viswa2/DevOps/aws-fundamentals/README.md

 •	Performance efficiency
 •	Cost optimization
 •	Sustainability
-Operational excellence is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
+`Operational excellence` is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

-Design principles for operational excellence in the cloud include performing operations as code, annotating documentation, anticipating failure, and frequently making small, reversible changes.
+Design principles for operational excellence in the cloud You can define your entire workload (applications, infrastructure) as code and update it with code. annotating documentation, anticipating failure, and frequently making small, reversible changes.

-The Security pillar is the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
+The `security` pillar focuses on protecting information & systems.
+Key topics include confidentiality and integrity of data, identifying and managing who can do what with privilege management, protecting systems, and establishing controls to detect security events.

 `When considering the security of your architecture, apply these best practices:`
 •	Automate security best practices when possible.